-a.
-A commercial/industrial conversion project shall comply with the Division of Land Regulations in this Article, the provisions of this section and other applicable State laws and local ordinances.

-- b.
-In addition to the information required by other applicable Sections of this Chapter, building plans or other documents containing the following information pertaining to the project as proposed, certified as to accuracy by a licensed engineer, shall be submitted at the time of filing: - i.
+- a.
+A commercial/industrial conversion project shall comply with the Division of Land Regulations in Article 11 (Division of Land), the provisions of this section and other applicable State laws and local ordinances. - b.
+In addition to the information required by other applicable Sections of this Zoning Code (Chapter 1A), building plans or other documents containing the following information pertaining to the project as proposed, certified as to accuracy by a licensed engineer, shall be submitted at the time of filing: - i.
 Description of the features of the type of building and project, including age, type of construction, number of separate units proposed, the square footage of each such unit and of the entire building. - ii.
-Parking plan, including the total number of spaces actually provided on-site or off-site and the total number required if different from that actually provided, dimensions of stalls, aisles and driveways; location of columns, walls, and other obstructions; total number of parking spaces and quest parking spaces. - c.
+Parking plan, including the total number of automobile parking stalls actually provided on-site or off-site, and the total number required if different from that actually provided, dimensions of automobile parking stalls, aisles, and driveways; location of columns, walls, and other obstructions; total number of automobile parking stalls and guest automobile parking stalls. - c.
 The following additional information may be required by the Advisory Agency as a condition of approval: - i.
-Building component reports, indicating condition and estimated remaining useful life of the roof, foundation, plumbing, electrical, heating, air conditioning, other mechanical and structural systems, prepared by a registered civil or structural engineer licensed general building contractor, licensed general engineering contractor or architect: - ii.
-Site plan, including buildings, structures, yards, open spaces and accessory storage areas and buildings including trash storage areas; - iii.
-Floor and elevation plans, including indication of lot amenity spaces and residential amenity spaces and required exits; - iv.
-Building inspection reports (if any such report has already been submitted to the California Department of Real Estate, a copy of such report shall be furnished to the City; and - v.
-Any other information including conditions, covenants and restrictions, articles of incorporation and by-laws, which the Advisory Agency deems necessary to determine if the proposed project is consistent with the purposes of this Code.
+Building component reports, indicating condition and estimated remaining useful life of the roof, foundation, plumbing, electrical, heating, air conditioning, other mechanical and structural systems, prepared by a registered civil or structural engineer, licensed general building contractor, licensed general engineering contractor or architect; - ii.
+Site plan, including buildings, structures, yards, open spaces, and accessory storage areas and buildings including site and access to trash storage areas; - iii.
+Floor plans and building elevations, including indication of lot amenity spaces and residential amenity spaces and required exits; - iv.
+Building inspection reports (if any such report has already been submitted to the California Department of Real Estate, a copy of such report shall be furnished to the City); and - v.
+Any other information including, conditions, covenants and restrictions, articles of incorporation, and by-laws, which the Advisory Agency deems necessary to determine if the proposed project is consistent with the intent of this Zoning Code (Chapter 1A).